Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

-We use the Score-based diffusion model from Legin et al. \cite{legin2024posterior} as the baseline generative model, as they achieved the recent significant breakthrough on our target problem.
-We annotate this as the "Diffusion" baseline.
-The Unet model parameters are kept the same as our model to get a fixed latent dimension ($8\times 8 \times 8$) across resolutions.
-So, for a resolution, the compression ratio is the same.
-This ensures a fair comparison between these two models.
+\textbf{Baseline.} We use the score-based diffusion model from Legin et al.~\cite{leginPosteriorSamplingInitial2024} as the baseline generative model, as it represents the state-of-the-art on our target problem.
+We refer to it as the ``diffusion'' baseline.
+The U-Net parameters are kept the same as in our model to obtain a fixed latent dimension ($8 \times 8 \times 8$) across resolutions; hence, the compression ratio matches across resolutions.
+This ensures a fair comparison between the two models.